Kitura/KituraKit/README.md

 # KituraKit -  A Kitura v2 Client Library

-[Kitura](http://kitura.io) is a lightweight web framework for creating complex web routes for web applications.
+[Kitura](http://kitura.io) is a lightweight web framework for writing Swift server applications.

-KituraKit allows developers to use the Swift 4 Codable protocol in their front and back end applications and use the same code on the front and backend.
+KituraKit is a client side framework for sending HTTP requests to a Kitura server.
+By using the Swift `Codable` protocol, you can send and receive models directly from client to server.

+## Swift version
+The latest version of KituraKit requires **Swift 4.0** or later.
+You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
+Compatibility with other Swift versions is not guaranteed.

 ## Usage